How to set aperture in dslr camera

 While shooting at the widest aperture (lowest f-stop number) can create a beautiful background blur, known as bokeh, it may not always be the best choice.
 Using a wide aperture limits the depth of field, which can result in parts of your subject being out of focus.
 It’s important to consider the desired depth of field for each shot and adjust the aperture accordingly.

-See also Best budget dslr camera for sports
+See also Is canon g7x a dslr camera

 2. Neglecting to check the aperture before shooting